Band-gap narrowing together with carrier-lifetime prolongation in organic-inorganic trihalide perovskite – Drs Lingping Kong and Gang Liu

 They also carried out x-ray diffraction on the sample to find possible structure change.
 Almost at the same pressure, a structural phase transition happened on the sample from single crystal x-ray diffraction.

-So the band-gap narrowing as well as photovoltage increasing were attributed to the electron-density redistribution and trap states near the edges of conduction band and valence band induced from the lattice varying from pressure.
+So the band-gap narrowing as well as photovoltage increasing ws attributed to the electron-density redistribution and trap states near the edges of conduction band and valence band induced from the lattice varying from pressure.

 “Our findings have clearly demonstrated the usefulness of pressure-driven modulation on crystal structures that leads to a desirable improvement in material properties”, Lingping said.